voltrue2/gracenode/README.md

 #### Example 1:

+Assuming `app.js` is your appliction file to execute.

 `node app.js start -l /path/to/my/daemon/logging/`

 #### Example 2:

 gracenode creates `./gracenode` executable when you install gracenode.

+Assuming `app.js` is your appliction file to execute.

 `./gracenode app.js start -l /path/to/my/daemon/logging/`